i0dev/ChunkBusters/README.md

   #To configure the crafting recipe,
   #Scroll down and change the materials for each slot in the crafting table!
   Chunk_Buster_Craft_Enabled: true
+  #This is to enable/disable the ChunkBuster item glowing in your inventory.
   Chunk_Buster_Item_Glow_Enabled: true
   #This is the material type that the ChunkBuster is.
   Chunk_Buster_Item_Material: ENDER_PORTAL_FRAME